coursera-dl/edx-dl/README.md

 # Quick Start

-To use `edx-dl.py`, simply excute it, as in:
+To use `edx-dl.py`, simply execute the command:

     python edx-dl.py

 You will then be asked your username and password.

 Your downloaded videos will be placed in a new Directory called "Downloaded".
-The script is very interactive, and if you have a issue please tell us.
+The script is very interactive, and if you found some issue please report it via github issues.

-You can also excute it with arguments given: email and password, as in:
+# Non-interactive mode

+A non-interactive version of the script is currently in beta.

+If you want to see the valid arguments for the non-interactive execute:

-    python edx-dl.py [-u user@user.com] [-p password]
+	python edx-dl.py -h

+An example of a non-interactive execution would be:

+    python edx-dl.py -u user@user.com -p password -s [-f FORMAT] --course-url COURSE_URL